 Xerokampos beach on Google Maps

-You can only reach Xerokambos beach by driving southeast of Agios Nikolaos and Sitia for 2 hours and 1 hour, respectively.
+You can only reach Xerokampos by car, driving southeast from Agios Nikolaos (2 hours) or Sitia (1 hour).

 Best Hotels in Xerokampos Beach

-There are only a handful of hotels around, as the area is very remote and ideal for relaxation and tranquility:
+There are only a handful of hotels around, as the area is very remote and made for relaxation:

 Best Restaurants in Xerokampos Beach